Asymptotic fluctuations of representations of the unitary groups: Introduction

-The common structure of the groups $(G_n)$ which turns out to be sufficient for our purposes is the following one: we assume that for each $k$ the spaces $\left[(\g_n\gwia)^{\otimes k}\right]_{G_n}$ (possibly, except for finitely many values of $n$) are all isomorphic in some nice canonical way to (a subspace of) some vector space denoted by $\left[(\g\gwia)^{\otimes k}\right]_{G}$; in this way we can regard
+The common structure of the groups $(G_n)$ which turns out to be sufficient for our purposes is the following one: we assume that for each $\rank$, the spaces $\left[(\g_n\gwia)^{\otimes \rank}\right]_{G_n}$ are all isomorphic in some canonical way, except possibly for finitely many values of $n$, to (a subspace of) some abstract vector space denoted by $\left[(\g\gwia)^{\otimes \rank}\right]_{G}$; in this way, we can regard the inclusions as follows: